st3v3nmw/lsfr.io/content/kv-store/leader-election.md

 If a follower doesn't receive heartbeats within the election timeout, it starts a new election.

 > [!NOTE]
 > These timing values are more conservative than the Raft paper's suggested 150-300ms election timeout.
-The larger ratio (5-10x) between heartbeat interval and election timeout accounts for varying execution speeds across different implementation languages and prevents spurious elections caused by GC pauses or interpreter overhead.
+The larger ratio (5-10x) between heartbeat interval and election timeout accounts for varying execution speeds across different implementation languages and prevents spurious elections caused by garbage collection pauses or interpreter overhead.

 ## Client Requests